 - Bad choice for RGB enthusiasts

 The Strix models from ASUS have always ranked in the top three in terms of cooling and performance.
-But, the Strix models also come with a big price premium.
-If you prefer ASUS and you want the best bang for your buck, there are some more affordable variants available.
-The ASUS RTX 3070 TUF GAMING.
+However, they also come with a big price premium.
+If you prefer ASUS and want the best bang for your buck, there are some more affordable variants available, such as the ASUS RTX 3070 TUF GAMING.

-In the past, the entire TUF GAMING lineup wasn’t exactly impressive.
+In the past, the TUF GAMING lineup wasn’t exactly impressive.
 Back when AMD’s 5700XT was released, the TUF GPUs had awful thermals and cooling.
-This was quickly revised after a few months.
+This was quickly rectified after a few months.

-That is not a great sign, but ASUS have redeemed themselves and are finally making a comeback with their cheaper variants.
-Let’s see whether TUF can keep up with the X TRIO.
+That isn’t a great sign, but ASUS have redeemed themselves and are finally making a comeback with their cheaper variants.
+Let’s see whether or not the TUF can keep up with the X TRIO.

-Original pricing for the RTX 3070 TUF GAMING was $550.
-That’s about $50 above the MSRP of the Founders Edition card.
-That’s also $10 less than the MSI variant.
-This is to be expected and there probably will not be any other custom AIB card on this performance level that is cheaper.
-It is safe to say that ASUS hit the sweet spot.
+The original pricing for the RTX 3070 TUF GAMING was $550, about $50 above the MSRP of the Founders Edition card.
+It is also $10 less than the MSI variant.
+This is to be expected and there will probably be no other custom AIB card at this performance level that is cheaper.
+It’s safe to say that ASUS hit the sweet spot.

-But, the price is good only if the graphics card performs as well as it should.
+However, the price is only good if the graphics card performs as well as it should.

-If you consider the design of the STRIX models, you will notice that ASUS prefers a strong and industrial design style most of the time.
-Jagged edges, metal accents, bolts, screws, etc. A lot of RGB too.
+If you look at the design of the STRIX models, you will notice that ASUS prefers a strong and industrial design style most of the time.
+This includes jagged edges, metal accents, bolts, screws, etc. They also use a lot of RGB.

-This time around though, the TUF is much simpler.
+This time around, however, the TUF is much simpler.
 The RGB lighting is also minimal.

-On the front (or bottom), again we see the standard triple-fan setup.
-All the three fans are the same size and black.
+On the front (or bottom), we again see the standard triple-fan setup.
+All three fans are the same size and black.
 The shroud around the fans is black/grey.
 There are no additional elements or accents.

-It’s not complicated at all which is not necessarily a bad thing.
-Especially if you are into a more modern and simplistic style.
+It is very simple, which is not necessarily a bad thing, especially if you prefer a more modern and minimalist style.

-The only RGB can be found on the side coming from the TUF logo and a small line/slit under it.
+The only RGB can be found on the side with the TUF logo and a small line/slit under it.

 On the back, there is an aluminum backplate.
-That is always nice to see, but it doesn’t have any direct contact with the PCB which means it is not used as a heat spreader.
+This is always nice to see but it doesn’t have any direct contact with the PCB, which means it is not used as a heat spreader.

 Performance and Overclocking Capabilities

 Several benchmarks and users report a higher boost clock than that.
 In GPU demanding games, the TUF can comfortably sit at around 1890 MHz.
-This shows potential for an ever better OC.
+This shows potential for an even better OC.

-You would think that one of the cheaper variants of the RTX 3070 wouldn’t be able to withstand any additional power and temperature for a faster core clock, but benchmarks show that the TUF can easily pass the 2.0 GHz mark.
+You might think that one of the cheaper variants of the RTX 3070 would be unable to withstand any additional power and temperature for a faster core clock, but benchmarks show that the TUF can easily pass the 2.0 GHz mark.
 With enough tweaking, 2030 MHz is possible.
-Your mileage may vary though.
+Your mileage may vary, however.

 The power consumption of the RTX 3070 TUF GAMING is very similar to the GAMING X TRIO, averaging around 240-245 W on heavy loads.

-Since this is an overall smaller GPU than the MSI variant, worse thermals are expected, but that is not the case here.
+As this is an overall smaller GPU than the MSI variant, worse thermals are to be expected, but that is not the case here.
 Even with a smaller heatsink, ASUS has successfully delivered appropriate cooling.

-Even on heavy loads, the temperature of the GPU die doesn’t go above 65 °C. In fact, it averages around 62 °C. The PCB is even lower than that.
-Only 54 °C. The VRMs and the GDDR6 memory also manage to stay cool during heavy gaming.
+Even on heavy loads, the temperature of the GPU die doesn’t exceed 65 °C. In fact, it averages around 62 °C. The PCB is even lower than that, at just 54 °C. The VRMs and the GDDR6 memory also manage to stay cool during heavy gaming.